Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Experiments

 \subsection{Results on Cross-View Image Translation}

-\textbf{Datasets.} We follow~\cite{regmi2018cross,regmi2019cross,tang2019multi} and perform experiments on four public cross-view image translation datasets: (i) The Dayton dataset~\cite{vo2016localizing}, which contains 76,048 images and the train/test split is 55,000/21,048.
+\textbf{Datasets.} We follow~\cite{regmi2018cross,regmi2019cross,tang2019multi} and perform experiments on four public cross-view image translation datasets: 1) The Dayton dataset~\cite{vo2016localizing} contains 76,048 images and the train/test split is 55,000/21,048.
 The images in the original dataset have $354{\times}354$ resolution.
-We resize them to $256{\times}256$. (ii) The CVUSA dataset \cite{workman2015wide} consists of 35,532/8,884 image pairs in train/test split.
+We resize them to $256{\times}256$.
+2) The CVUSA dataset \cite{workman2015wide} consists of 35,532/8,884 image pairs in train/test split.
 Following~\cite{zhai2017predicting,regmi2018cross}, the aerial images are center-cropped to $224{\times}224$ and resized to $256{\times}256$.
-For the ground level images and corresponding segmentation maps, we take the first quarter of both and resize them to $256{\times}256$. (iii) The Surround Vehicle Awareness (SVA) dataset~\cite{palazzi2017learning} is a synthetic dataset collected from Grand Theft Auto V (GTAV) video game.
+For the ground level images and corresponding segmentation maps, we take the first quarter of both and resize them to $256{\times}256$.
+3) The Surround Vehicle Awareness (SVA) dataset~\cite{palazzi2017learning} is a synthetic dataset collected from Grand Theft Auto V (GTAV) video game.
 Following~\cite{regmi2019cross}, we select every tenth frame to remove redundancy in this dataset since the consecutive frames in each set are very similar to each other.
-Thus, we collect 46,030/22,254 image pairs for training and testing, respectively. (iv) The Ego2Top dataset~\cite{ardeshir2016ego2top} is more challenging and contains different indoor and outdoor conditions.
+Thus, we collect 46,030/22,254 image pairs for training and testing, respectively.
+4) The Ego2Top dataset~\cite{ardeshir2016ego2top} is more challenging and contains different indoor and outdoor conditions.
 Each case contains one top-view video and several egocentric videos captured by the people visible in the top-view camera.
 This dataset has more than 230,000 frames.
 For training data, we follow \cite{tang2019multi} and randomly select 386,357 pairs and each pair is composed of two images of the same scene but different viewpoints.
 We randomly select 25,600 pairs for evaluation.

 \textbf{Parameter Settings.} For a fair comparison, we adopt the same training setup as in~\cite{isola2017image,regmi2018cross}.
 All images are scaled to $256{\times}256$, and we enabled image flipping and random crops for data augmentation.
-Similar to~\cite{regmi2018cross}, the experiments for Dayton are trained for 35 epochs with batch size of 4.
+Similar to~\cite{regmi2018cross}, the experiments for Dayton are trained for 35 epochs with a batch size of 4.
 For CVUSA, we follow the same setup as in~\cite{zhai2017predicting,regmi2018cross}, and train our network for 30 epochs with batch size of 4.
-For Ego2Top, all models are trained with 10 epochs using batch size 8.
 For SVA, all models are trained with 20 epoch using batch size~4.